Analyzing the products sold on our marketplaces demands certain specific calculations and conversions.

 TRANSPORT AND OPERATION

 The impact of transportation of goods between seller and buyer was also added to the calculation – i.e. not an environmental benefit but an negative impact.
 An average distance of 44 km per ad was calculated, based on the Swedish marketplace Blocket’s customer survey, and the climate impact from transport by passenger car (petrol).
 The estimation of distance gathered in Blocket’s customer survey is used for all sites because all other marketplaces respective distances are equivilent or lower.
-Climate impact (not climate benefit) from the operation of server rooms and offices was also added to the calculation.
+Climate impact (not climate benefit) from the operation of data centers and offices was also added to the calculation.
 This was compiled by adding the climate impact from electricity production, both green electricity (wind and water) and the average national electricity mix (nuclear, hydro, coal condensate power, biofuel, etc.).

 CARBON FOOTPRINT CALCULATOR